-Officers completed 226 vehicle accident reports in 2017 an all-time high.
-This is a 28% increase from 2016 and a 39.5% increase of the last 5-year average.
+Officers completed 216 vehicle accident reports in 2018.
+Another high year for crashes.
 As the City increases jurisdiction of more roads through annexation and development, one would infer the accident rate would continue to rise.

-Of the accidents that occur on public roads (not including private property, such as parking lots), most, 65%, were not intersection related.
+Of the accidents that occur on public roads (not including private property, such as parking lots), most, 51%, were not intersection related.

-77% of intersection related accidents occur at controlled intersections.
+90% of intersection related accidents occur at controlled intersections.
 Controlled intersections are those where a yield sign, stop sign or traffic light regulates at least one roadway.

-In 2017, only 7% of all crashes on public streets occur at uncontrolled intersections.
+In 2018, only 5% of all crashes on public streets occur at uncontrolled intersections, contrary to popular belief, uncontrolled intersections continue to pose the least significant risks for crashes.

-Vehicle Accident Reports, 1980 - 2017
+Vehicle Accident Reports, 1980 - 2018